Cities United is a national movement focused on eliminating the violence in American cities related to African American men and boys.

 Cities United is a national network of mayors who are committed to developing and implementing plans working in partnership with community leaders, families, youth, philanthropy, government officials and other stakeholders to reduce the epidemic of murders among African American men and boys.

 The organization is a collective of more than 80 mayors, including our own Mayor Jeffrey Lunde, who are on a mission to stop the unprecedented and devastating loss of lives in cities throughout America.
 They are committed to ensuring that hope is restored to their communities and providing pathways to justice, employment, education and increased opportunities for residents.

-Reduce violence by 50 percent by the year 2020, in each of the participating cities.
+Reduce homicides by 50% by the year 2025, in each of the participating cities.